 Can you polish actinolite?

 Yes, actinolite can be polished, though its hardness (5–6 on the Mohs scale) means it requires care.
-Polished actinolite often shows a silky or fibrous sheen, while gem-quality transparent pieces can take a higher polish.
+Polished actinolite often exhibits a silky or fibrous sheen, whereas gem-quality transparent pieces can achieve a higher polish.
 Nephrite jade, composed of interlocking actinolite crystals, is particularly prized for its smooth polish and durability.